Grand Jury Indictment – What Are My Options?

 Trial.
 The third option should always be the best federal lawyer’s first option because it signals to the government that you are ready and willing to take the case to trial.
 Because preparing for trial is a lot of work, requires undivided attention, and calls for strategic legal skillset, few attorneys are able or willing to lead the federal trial defense team.
 If you have doubts about your lawyer’s ability or skillset, you should immediately consider a second opinion.

 To be clear, going to trial always has to be the logical choice in each case.
 Why?
 Just like few defense lawyers have a desire to prepare for a lengthy and complex federal criminal jury trial, prosecutors, too, suffer time constraints and can hardly afford the time to abandon all other cases for several months to prepare for a single trial.
-Further, most Assistant United States Attorneys are relatively young and have joined the Justice Department after less than five years in private practice following law school.
-No matter how strong a case might look, every prosecutor is aware of the big elephant in the room: the jury.
+Further, most Assistant United States Attorneys are relatively young and have joined the Department of Justice and United States Attorney’s Office after less than five years in private practice following law school.
+No matter how strong a case might look, every prosecutor is aware of the big elephant in the room: the trial jury.
 Jurors have consistently shocked and appalled even the best federal defense lawyers since the first jury trial in the American Colonies in 1630.
 With a mathematical chance of 50% winning and 50% losing, the odds of a slam dunk for the government are never near as high as a prosecutor may suggest.

 Even if the evidence against a client is overwhelmingly negative, your lawyer cannot signal to the prosecutor that he or she is afraid or unwilling to consider a trial.
 Doing so simply eliminates your bargaining power.
-In other words, even if it is already determined that your lawyer will ultimately ask for a plea, your lawyer should not arrive at the plea table by signaling surrender.
+In other words, even if it is already determined that your lawyer will ultimately ask for a plea, your lawyer should not arrive at the plea table by signalling surrender.
 Each plea discussion begins with the idea that your lawyer is ready for trial.